veronikahuber/TrendAttribution/README.md

 <b>Content:</b>
 <ul>
-<li>Files 01a. and 01b. are used to construct the counterfactual temperatures series</li>
+<li>Files 01a. and 01b. construct the counterfactual temperatures series</li>
 <li>File 02. loads the full data bases</li>
-<li>Files 03. to 08. performs the epidemiological analysis and computes attributable mortality</li>
+<li>Files 03. to 08. perform the epidemiological analysis and computes attributable mortality</li>
-<li>Files 09. to 14. reproduces figures and tables</li>
+<li>Files 09. to 14. reproduce figures and tables</li>
 </ul>
 <b>System requirements:</b> All analyses were performed with R version 4.4.1 (2024-06-14 ucrt)